devcartel/pyrfa/pyrfa/README.md

 ### Getting Data
 __Pyrfa.dispatchEventQueue(_[Timeout]_)__
 Dispatch the events (data) from EventQueue within a period of time (If **_Timeout_** is omitted, it will return immediately).
 If there are many events in the queue at any given time, a single call gets all the data until the queue is empty.
-Data is in tuple format.
+Data is in dictionary format.

     >>> p.dispatchEventQueue()
-    (('NIP', 'C.N', 'REFRESH'), ('NIP', 'C.N', {'OPEN_TIME': '09:00:01:000', 'BID':4.23, 'DIVPAYDATE': '23 JUN 2011', 'OFFCL_CODE': 'isin1234XYZ', 'RDN_EXCHID': '123', 'RDNDISPLAY': 100}))
+    {'MTYPE':'REFRESH','RIC':'EUR=','SERVICE':'IDN_RDF_SDS'}
+    {'MTYPE':'IMAGE','RIC':'EUR=','SERVICE':'IDN_RDF_SDS','ASK':1.3712,'BID':1.3709}

 License
 =======
-Copyright (C) 2014-2015 DevCartel Company Limited
+Copyright (C) 2015-2018 DevCartel Company Limited

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: